Smoking Your First Pork Butt: Easy Pulled Pork

 • If you can afford a little extra, it’s worth going for certified free-range (look for Animal Welfare Approved” or “Certified Humane” labels on the packaging).

-For this recipe, I used Pork Collar but the technique doesn’t change.
-I like to smoke two at once with the intention of freezing some for later bbq recipes and meals.
+For this recipe, I used Pork Collar, but the technique doesn’t change.
+I like to smoke two at once to freeze some for later bbq recipes and meals.

 Items that will help you cook these are: